• Instagram Icon

 Generator Safety Tips

-Widespread power outages are expected during Hurricane Milton.
+Widespread power outages are expected during a Storm/Hurricane.
 Portable generators are among the deadliest consumer products, emitting as much carbon monoxide as 450 cars—a colorless, odorless, DEADLY gas.

 Always Use Outdoors: Never run your generator inside your home, garage, or enclosed spaces.
 Keep it at least 20 feet away from windows, doors, and vents.